YufanZhao1/DAS-Group-12/DAS-Group-12.md

       United States (Puerto Rico)  50.0%   (1)  50.0%   (1)
                           Vietnam  57.1%   (4)  42.9%   (3)

-From the figure below, we can see that the good quality coffee come from the countries with gradient red, orange and green, meanwhile the poor quality coffee come from the countries with gradient blue and pink.But the difference is not significant.
+Inorder to get a clear picture of which countries coffee beans are mostly of good and bad quality, we can plot the quality based on the country of origin in gradient scale.

 ``` r
 #Plot the distribution of coffee quality class based on the origin